 This class provides the advanced commercial student with the opportunity to develop work to a professional level under the supervision of a faculty adviser on a one-to-one basis.
 Study facilities as well as color and black and white laboratory privileges are available to the student in support of this portfolio work.
 Assignments are designed by the student with instructor approval.
 Admission by interview only.

-PHOTO 9, Advanced Photography of People
+PHOTO 13, News Photography

-Trasnfer: UC, CSU

-• Prerequisite: Photography 4 and 6.

-Advanced course in commercial photography of people, with emphasis on advertising and editorial approaches and applications in major contemporary genres, including corporate/business portraiture, general consumer magazine portraiture, fashion and beauty photography, wedding photography, and studio portraiture.

-PHOTO 10, Photo Journalism 2 units

-Transfer: CSU

-• Prerequisite: Photography 2.
+Advisory: Photography 1.